Small-toothed palm civet: Description

-The small-toothed palm civet is mid-sized by the standards of its family, weighing 2.4 kg and measuring 53 cm long along the body, plus a tail of 58 cm.
+Its body measures about 53 cm with a tail of 58 cm and weighs 2.4 kg.
 It has short fur that is generally a tawny or buff color while the head is a darker greyish tawny.
+The coat color is generally lighter at a younger age, and darkens as the individuals matures.
 Its muzzle is brown with a white streak that extends from the nose to the forehead.
-Only the females have the perineal scent gland, located near the vulva.
+Females have the perineal scent gland near the vulva.